dgasmith/opt_einsum/README.md

 ## Testing

-Testing this function thouroughly is absolutely crucial, the testing scripts do required python pandas in addition to numpy.
+Testing this function thoroughly is absolutely crucial, the testing scripts do required python pandas in addition to numpy.
 Testing is broken down into several tasks:

- - test_random: builds expressions of random term length where each term is of a random number of indices and contracts them togther and finally compares to the einsum result.
+ - test_random: builds expressions of random term length where each term is of a random number of indices and contracts them together and finally compares to the einsum result.
  - test_set: runs through the current set of tests in test_helper.py.
  - test_singular: runs a single test from the test_helper set with debug and path printing.
  - test_path: compares the optimal and opportunistic paths.

 ## Outstanding issues

- - path_opportunistic probably can be improved
+ - path_opportunistic probably can be improved.
- - path_optimal may benefit from dynamic programming, although the current "bottom up" approach is roughly equivalent I think?
+ - path_optimal is terribly programmed and very slow.
+A dynamic programming approach would help greatly.
  - Both paths should consider if tensordot can be used.
 Downside is figuring out if tensordot can be used is quite expensive.
- - Currently only considering pairs of contractions, einsum can manage any hadamard product of 3 or more tensors better (e.g ``` np.einsum('ij,ij,ij->ij', ...) or np.einsum('jk,ijk,ij->ijk', ...) ```.
-Testing shows we must consider the usage of tensordot as well or everything slows down considerbly.
+ - Currently only considering pairs of contractions, einsum can manage any Hadamard product of 3 or more tensors better (e.g ``` np.einsum('ij,ij,ij->ij', ...) or np.einsum('jk,ijk,ij->ijk', ...) ```.
+Testing shows we must consider the usage of tensordot as well or everything slows down considerably.
- - I make a lot of assumptions about tensordot as I am testing against vendor BLAS (intel MKL on haswell or opteron).
+ - I make a lot of assumptions about tensordot as I am testing against vendor BLAS (intel MKL on haswell or opteron architecture).
+ - Often we can choose the order of output indices, making this smarter can have speeds ups of 2x or more.
  - More memory options should be available.
-For example should we consider cummulative memory?
+For example should we consider cumulative memory?
- - Are we handeling view dereferencing correctly?
+ - Are we handling view dereferencing correctly?
 Views really should be garbage collected as soon as possible.